chrisrarig1/animal-postgresql/README.md

-# Lab 31- Django REST Framework & Docker
+# Lab 32- Permissions & Postgresql

 - Created a Django Rest/Docker app about animals
 - This was done on .venv through windows powershell

 ## Lab Requirements

-- Rebuild a custom version of Things API demo project from scratch.
-- Replace things_project and Thing with your own application and model.
-- Your model must have at least as many fields as demo’s model.
-- Your model must have one field that is a foreign key to user.
-- NOTE: You are not required to build any templates for this lab.
+### Django REST Framework

+- Make your site a DRF powered API as you did in previous lab.
+- Adjust project’s permissions so that only authenticated user’s have access to API.
+- Add a custom permission so that only author of blog post can update or delete it.
+- Add ability to switch user’s directly from browsable API.

-## Docker
+### Docker

-- NOTE Refer to the class demo for built out Dockerfile and docker-compose.yml examples.
+- NOTE Refer to demo for built out Dockerfile and docker-compose.yml examples.
-- Update Dockerfile and docker-compose.yml if needed.
+- create Dockerfile based off python:3.8-slim
+- create docker-compose.yml to run Django app as a web service.
+- enter docker-compose up --build to start your site.
+- add postgres 11 as a service

+## Testing

+- Manual testing of user access and postgres db working